-- 1. A private discussion with the student during which the faculty member describes the unwanted behavior, explains why it is inappropriate, and specifies expectations for future student behavior. - 2.
-Initiation of a formal meeting with the student, the student's academic advisor, and/or the Dean of Students or the dean's designee. - 3.
-Request, through the Dean of Students, that the student be withdrawn from the class.
+- A private discussion with the student during which the faculty member describes the unwanted behavior, explains why it is inappropriate, and specifies expectations for future student behavior. - Initiation of a formal meeting with the student, the student's academic advisor, and/or the Dean of Students or the dean's designee.

+- Request, through the Dean of Students, that the student be withdrawn from the class. - Initiation of other disciplinary action, in coordination with the Dean of Students, by means of the appropriate judicial processes.